-Acknowledgements

-The authors would like to express their gratitude to the orthodontic experts who provided valuable insights during the development of the orthodontic queries used in this study.
+Acknowledgements: The authors would like to express their gratitude to the orthodontic experts who provided valuable insights during the development of the orthodontic queries used in this study.

-Ethical approval

-Institutional Review Board approval is not required.
+Ethical approval: Institutional Review Board approval is not required.

-Declaration of patient consent

-Patient's consent is not required as there are no patients in this study.
+Declaration of patient consent: Patient's consent is not required as there are no patients in this study.

-Financial support and sponsorship
+Financial support and sponsorship: None.

-None.

-Conflicts of interest

-There are no conflicts of Interest.
+Conflicts of interest: There are no conflicts of Interest.

-Use of artificial intelligence (AI)-assisted technology for manuscript preparation writing or editing of the manuscript and no images were manipulated using AI.
+Use of artificial intelligence (AI)-assisted technology for manuscript preparation: The authors confirm that there was no use of artificial intelligence (AI)-assisted technology for assisting in the writing or editing of the manuscript and no images were manipulated using AI.